Healthcare Simulation Market Insights

 2021-2026

-Medication errors are a significant contributor to injury and preventable harm in healthcare systems, with a staggering estimated annual cost of US$ 42 billion worldwide.
+Medication errors are also a leading cause of injury and preventable harm to human beings in healthcare service systems, with a potential annual burden of US$42 billion worldwide.

-Unsafe injection practices in healthcare settings not only pose a direct threat to patients and healthcare workers, but also increase the risk of infection transmission, including HIV and hepatitis B and C. These practices are responsible for an estimated 9.2 million years of life lost to disability and death worldwide, as measured by Disability Adjusted Life Years (DALYs).
+Unsafe injection practices in healthcare settings not only put patients and healthcare workers at risk of secondary injection exposures but also contribute to the continued transmission of HIV and hepatitis B and C. These practices account for approximately 9% of infections.
+Disease and disability burden worldwide in terms of Disability Adjusted Life Years (DALYs) is equivalent to 2 million years lost.

 Segmentations